abhinavgupta/Python-Arduino-Hardware-Hacks/README.md

 2. Function for accuracy to n decimal points.
 (Arduino does not provide an inbuilt function in case a higher accuracy is needed)

-3. Special I2C library for sensors having 2 wire communication
+3. Special I2C library for sensors having 2 wire communication (Specially targeting the MLX90614 Infrared theremometer)

 4. Remote Arduino uploading, allows to use ZigBee or other wireless modules to upload a code over the air.
 (Working)

-5. Other hacks from time to time.
+5. Serial Terminal simulator in Python.
+Can do two way communication with any Serial Device.

 P.S : One of my previous arduino hacks to develop MODBUS (Standard RS 485) protocol for arduino is a seperate repo.